AutoPas/AutoPas/.github/CONTRIBUTING.md

 ### Commits
 *  Use meaningful commit messages.
 *  Please avoid using commits to save your unfinished work before switching branches, this pollutes the commit history.
 Please use `git stash` instead.

+## AutoPas
+### Adding a new Traversal
+*  Create a new traversal class under `src/autopas/containers/[Container]` for the container the traversal is intended.
+*  Think about inheriting from a similar traversal.
+At least derive your new traversal from `src/autopas/containers/cellPairTraversals/TraversalInterface.h`.
+*  Add a new enum entry to `src/autopas/options/TraversalOption.h`.
+*  Add the enum to every compatible container in `src/autopas/containers/CompatibleTraversals.h`.
+*  Add new parsing and toString cases to `src/autopas/utils/StringUtils.h`
+*  Add a case for the new traversal in `src/autopas/selectors/TraversalSelector.h::generateTraversal()`.
+*  Check that the new option is added to the md-flexible example.
+*  Adapt unit tests (e.g. expected number of iterations in `tests/testAutopas/tests/selectors/AutoTunerTest.cpp::testAllConfigurations()`).
+*  Add new unit tests for your traversal.

+### Adding a new Container
+*  Create a new container class under `src/autopas/containers/`.
+*  Derive your new container from `src/autopas/containers/ParticleContainer.h` or a more similar one.
+*  Add a new enum entry to `src/autopas/options/ContainerOption.h`.
+*  Create a new set of compatible traversals in `src/autopas/containers/CompatibleTraversals.h`.
+*  Add new parsing and toString cases to `src/autopas/utils/StringUtils.h`
+*  Add a case for the new container in `src/autopas/selectors/ContainerSelector.h::generateContainer()`.
+*  Check that the new option is added to the md-flexible example.
+*  Adapt unit tests (e.g. expected number of iterations in `tests/testAutopas/tests/selectors/AutoTunerTest.cpp::testAllConfigurations()`).
+*  Add new unit tests for your container.

+### Adding a new Tuning Strategy
+*  Create a new tuning strategy class under `src/autopas/selectors/tuningStrategy`.
+*  Derive your new strategy from `src/autopas/selectors/tuningStrategy/TuningStrategyInterface.h` or a more similar one.
+*  Add a new enum entry to `src/autopas/options/TuningStrategyOption.h` along with a brief description.
+*  Add new parsing and toString cases to `src/autopas/utils/StringUtils.h`
+*  Check that the new option is added to the md-flexible example.
+*  Add new unit tests for your strategy.

+### Adding a new Option.
+*  If applicable add a new setter to `src/autopas/AutoPas.h`.
+*  Check that the new option is added to the md-flexible example.
+Parser and main.
+*  Add new unit tests for your option.